What is Lender Placed Property Insurance?

 When do you Need Lender Placed Property Insurance?

-• The policy is cancelled.
+• The policy is canceled.

 • You forget to pay the premiums.